Nikhilconnectnow/Guess-game/README.md

-Certainly!
-Here's an updated version of your `README.md` file that includes links to your GitHub repository and Replit for forking and playing online:

----

 # Guess Game

 Welcome to the Guess Game repository!
 This project implements a simple number guessing game where the player tries to guess a random number between 1 and 100.